drekka/Alchemic/README.md

 }
 ```

-Alchemic will automatically find and execute this function as it starts up.
-Inside it you place calls to Alchemic's Swift functions which are very simular to their Objective-C macro counterparts.
+Alchemic will automatically find and execute every occurance of this function as it starts up.
+Inside them you place calls to Alchemic's Swift functions to tell it about what you want it to do.
+These functions are very simular to their Objective-C macro counterparts.

-*Note: Generally you can use `public static alchemic(...`, but sometimes (when using inner classes for example), you might need to change it to `@objc static alchemic(...`.*
+*Note: It's required that the function is __public__ for Alchemic to be able to see it.
+However sometimes you cannot make the function public (when using inner classes for example).
+In these situations you can change it to __@objc__ instead.*

 # Creating objects